Sports News Roundup: Olympics-Triathlon-Team triumph feels extra special as Brownlee gets his gold; Olympics-Athletics-U.S. 4x400 mixed relay team reinstated to final and more | Sports-Games

 Olympics-Athletics-U.S. 4x400 mixed relay team reinstated to final

-The United States' mixed 4x400 metre relay team has been reinstated into Saturday's final due to an official's error, a World Athletics spokesperson said, after they were disqualified on Friday for exchanging the baton outside the changeover zone.
-The American team, comprising Elija Godwin, Lynna Irby, Taylor Manson and Bryce Deadmon, were reinstated by jury decision, Tokyo 2020 organisers said on Saturday.
+The United States' mixed 4x400 meter relay team has been reinstated into Saturday's final due to an official's error, a World Athletics spokesperson said, after they were disqualified on Friday for exchanging the baton outside the changeover zone.
+The American team, comprising Elija Godwin, Lynna Irby, Taylor Manson, and Bryce Deadmon, were reinstated by jury decision, Tokyo 2020 organizers said on Saturday.

 Olympics-Triathlon-'Tell me that you believe in me': U.S. silver clinched through faith